postsharp/Metalama.Documentation/conceptual/Aspects/advising/introducing-members.md

 ### Step 2.
 Invoke IAdviceFactory.Introduce*

-In your implementation of the <xref:Caravela.Framework.Aspects.IAspect%601.BuildAspect(Caravela.Framework.Aspects.IAspectBuilder{%600})> method, call one of the following methods and store the return value in a variable.
+In your implementation of the <xref:Caravela.Framework.Aspects.IAspect`1.BuildAspect*> method, call one of the following methods and store the return value in a variable.

-- <xref:Caravela.Framework.Aspects.IAdviceFactory.IntroduceMethod(Caravela.Framework.Code.INamedType,System.String,Caravela.Framework.Aspects.IntroductionScope,Caravela.Framework.Aspects.OverrideStrategy,System.Collections.Generic.Dictionary{System.String,System.Object})> returning an <xref:Caravela.Framework.Code.Builders.IMethodBuilder>;
+- <xref:Caravela.Framework.Aspects.IAdviceFactory.IntroduceMethod*> returning an <xref:Caravela.Framework.Code.Builders.IMethodBuilder>;

-- <xref:Caravela.Framework.Aspects.IAdviceFactory.IntroduceProperty(Caravela.Framework.Code.INamedType,System.String,Caravela.Framework.Aspects.IntroductionScope,Caravela.Framework.Aspects.OverrideStrategy,System.Collections.Generic.Dictionary{System.String,System.Object})> returning an <xref:Caravela.Framework.Code.Builders.IPropertyBuilder>;
+- <xref:Caravela.Framework.Aspects.IAdviceFactory.IntroduceProperty*> returning an <xref:Caravela.Framework.Code.Builders.IPropertyBuilder>;

-- <xref:Caravela.Framework.Aspects.IAdviceFactory.IntroduceEvent(Caravela.Framework.Code.INamedType,System.String,Caravela.Framework.Aspects.IntroductionScope,Caravela.Framework.Aspects.OverrideStrategy,System.Collections.Generic.Dictionary{System.String,System.Object})> returning an <xref:Caravela.Framework.Code.Builders.IEventBuilder>;
+- <xref:Caravela.Framework.Aspects.IAdviceFactory.IntroduceEvent*> returning an <xref:Caravela.Framework.Code.Builders.IEventBuilder>;

-- <xref:Caravela.Framework.Aspects.IAdviceFactory.IntroduceField(Caravela.Framework.Code.INamedType,System.String,Caravela.Framework.Aspects.IntroductionScope,Caravela.Framework.Aspects.OverrideStrategy)> returning an <xref:Caravela.Framework.Code.Builders.IFieldBuilder>.
+- <xref:Caravela.Framework.Aspects.IAdviceFactory.IntroduceField*> returning an <xref:Caravela.Framework.Code.Builders.IFieldBuilder>.

 A call to these method creates a member that have the same characteristics of the template (name, signature, ...), taking into account the properties of the <xref:Caravela.Framework.Aspects.TemplateAttribute?text=[Template]> custom attribute.
 However, they return a _builder_ object that allows you to modify these characteristics.